List of Ephemeropterans of Sri Lanka

 Sri Lanka is a tropical island situated close to the southern tip of India.
 The invertebrate fauna is as large as it is common to other regions of the world.
 There are about 2 million species of arthropods found in the world, and still it is counting.
 So many new species are discover up to this time also.
 So it is very complicated and difficult to summarize the exact number of species found within a certain region.

-This a list of the ephemeropterans found from Sri Lanka.
+This is a list of the ephemeropterans found from Sri Lanka.